vinnyvaleria/SIMRide/README.md

 -- | USERS: Apply to be driver: add driver details
 -- | BOOKING: Join booking
 -- | BOOKING: View My Bookings
-DRIVER: When starting the drive, get all passengers pick-up point/destination | BOOKING: Cancel confirmed ride
+-- | BOOKING: Cancel confirmed ride
-DRIVER: Create hidden driver page to view map | WALLET: E-Wallet page
-BOOKING: Mark drive as done as driver | BOOKING: View created rides
+DRIVER: Create hidden driver page to view map | WALLET: E-Wallet page -- | BOOKING: View created rides
 BOOKING: Mark ride as done as passenger | PERMISSIONS: Split users into roles, and define what each role can see
 USERS: Rate the driver and rider (not important) | USERS: Forgot password reset email
 USERS: GPS tracking for moving cars (not important) | ADMIN: review driver application